CBG vs CBD

 As we start to understand the complexities of cannabis, our knowledge of cannabinoids is deepening as well.
 THC and CBD have been stealing all of the spotlight when it comes to cannabinoids, other lesser-known cannabinoids, such as CBG, are now starting to capture the interest of scientists and consumers.

 Researchers have conducted preclinical studies that suggest CBG may share many beneficial characteristics with CBD.
 They are both non psychoactive cannabinoids and are believed to contain antioxidative, neuroprotective, and analgesic properties.
 Do you want a superhero combination?
-Pair CBG and CBD together.
+Pair CBG vs CBD together.
 They offer powerful anti-inflammatory benefits to treat neuroinflammation.

 What Is CBG?